,

-Both inner and outer glass tubes are made of strong borosilicate glass, making them resistant even to harsh weather, such as large hail.
-The outer tube is clear to allow an efficient pass of the solar rays.
+Both inner and outer glass tubes are made of strong borosilicate glass, which is resistant to harsh weather conditions such as large hail.
+The outer tube is clear to allow efficient passage of solar rays, while the inner pipe is coated with a special selective coating to minimize reflection and maximize absorption of solar energy.

-The air between the glass walls is removed because the vacuum acts as an insulator, preventing the heat loss from the absorber to the outside.
+The air between the glass walls is removed to create a vacuum, which acts as an insulator, preventing heat loss from the absorber to the outside.
+At the bottom of the vacuum tubes is a barium getter, which removes any air from the tube to maintain the high vacuum inside.

-Tubes come in different sizes; up to 8 feet in length and up to 3 inches in diameter.
+Tubes come in different sizes, up to 8 feet in length and up to 3 inches in diameter.

 The evacuated tube collectors work by absorbing the solar energy inside the vacuum tube, increasing the temperature of the heat pipe, and transferring the heat energy to the heating fluid.